 What, exactly, is corporate social responsibility?
 More than 100 Fortune 500 chairmen and chief executive officers define it as the following: (2)

-• Acting as good, fair and ethical partners to suppliers
+- Acting as reasonable, fair, and ethical partners to suppliers

-These goals seem straightforward and achievable, yet many companies stumble in their attempts to meet them.
+These goals seem straightforward and achievable, yet many companies struggle to meet them.

 Execution Is Everything